YinJC/uk-tex-faq/FAQ-clsvpkg.md

----
-layout: page
-title: What are LaTeX classes and packages?
+# What are LaTeX classes and packages?
----

 LaTeX aims to be a general-purpose document processor.
 Such an aim could be achieved by a selection of instructions which would enable